scoulomb/misc-notes/tls/in-learning-complement/learning-ssl-tld.md

 #### Hashing

 - Hashing does not necessarilty a PKI certificate but can be
-- Used to verify integrity of nretwork messages, files abd machine boot-up settings
+- Used to verify integrity of network messages, files and machine boot-up settings
 - Does not provide data confidentiality (!= encryption)
 - Used with SSL and TLS
 - Use a one-way algorithm that results in a unique value on data which is  hashed (hash, message digest).